zaarAli/Visual-Preception/Object Recognition & Augmented Reality with Homographies/README.md

 </figure>

-The outcomes of the DLT performed on CPU revealed that the Esirum Logo was at the correct orientation, but was only partially overlapping with the painting.
+The outcomes of the DLT performed on GPU revealed that the Esirum Logo was at the correct orientation, but was only partially overlapping with the painting.
 This observation can be attributed to the presence of outliers in the previous stage, which were addressed in the subsequent